Pink-spotted hawkmoth -- (Agrius cingulata) WO

 It is named for the wavy lines on the forewings.

-This moth is not recorded in Yates.
-It is widely reported in New
+This moth is recorded in Suffolk.
+It is widely reported in New Jersey

-This moth is reported from Yates, and it is
+This moth is reported from Suffolk, and it is

-reported to the north, east, south and west.
+reported to the north, west and south.
 If you have pines, you

 probably have this species.
 It flies on P.E.I.

-This species is not recorded for Yates, but it has been seen in
+This species is not recorded in Kings, but it has been seen in

 I suspect if you grow tomatoes, you are likely to encounter it.